-Unsatisfactory behaviour at the Filey School will neither be ignored nor tolerated.
+Unsatisfactory behaviour at the Scalby School will neither be ignored nor tolerated.
 We recognise that young people will make mistakes and on occasions may behave unsatisfactorily.
-We understand that not all behaviour is always choice behaviour in moments of high emotion but all behaviour is communication.
+We understand that not all behaviour is always choice behaviour in moments of high emotion, but all behaviour is communication.
 We do not serve children well if inappropriate behaviour is condoned by adults and excuses are made for poor choices.
 We believe that appropriate boundaries and positive habits of behaviour are best reinforced through the application of timely and proportionate sanctions.

 Staff will sanction a student if they misbehave, act unsafely, irresponsibly, disrespectfully, if they break a school rule or fail to follow a reasonable instruction issued by a staff member.
-Filey School operates a hierarchical sanctions system, with sanctions proportionate to the misbehaviour being challenged.
-Filey School staff (and in particular teaching staff) will make use of a range of behaviour management strategies and sanction to support students, including:
+Scalby School operates a hierarchical sanctions system, with sanctions proportionate to the misbehaviour being challenged.
+Scalby School staff (and in particular teaching staff) will make use of a range of behaviour management strategies and sanction to support students, including:

-- A verbal reprimand (a reminder or warning) - A visual reprimand (a logged warning on the Consequences board) - Changing a student's position in class - Removing a student from a classroom - The setting of written reflective or restorative tasks - Withdrawal of privileges and social time with peers - Community/restorative opportunities - Issuing sanctions (such as detentions of varying length and at different times of the day)
+- A verbal reprimand (a reminder or warning)

+- A visual reprimand (a logged warning on the Consequences board)

+- Changing a student's position in class

+- Removing a student from a classroom

+- The setting of written reflective or restorative tasks

+- Withdrawal of privileges and social time with peers

+- Community/restorative opportunities

+- Issuing sanctions (such as detentions of varying length and at different times of the day)

-- Report cards and behaviour contracts
+- Tiered report cards and behaviour contracts

 - Time spent in our Consequences Room

 - Referral to the Access to Learning Centre

 - Direction to a neighbouring school in the Trust

 - Risk assessments

 - Pastoral Support Plans

-- Managed moves

-- Attending an alternative provision programme

-- Suspension

-- Permanent exclusion